gumityolcu/scikit-learn-dual/sklearn_dual/datasets/descr/species_distributions.rst

    also known as the Forest Small Rice Rat, a rodent that lives in Peru, Colombia, Ecuador, Peru, and Venezuela.

-The dataset is not a typical dataset since a :class:`~sklearn.datasets.base.Bunch` containing the attributes `data` and `target` is not returned.
+The dataset is not a typical dataset since a :class:`~sklearn_dual.datasets.base.Bunch` containing the attributes `data` and `target` is not returned.
 Instead, we have information allowing to create a "density" map of the different species.